Effective Fall 2011

 FINANCIAL AID APPEALS (SAP Appeals)

-A student who is OFFAID for failing to meet Satisfactory SAP may regain eligibility by successfully appealing to the Financial Aid Committee if he/she had an extenuating circumstance that prevented him/her from successfully meeting SAP standards.
+A student who is OFFAID for failing to meet Satisfactory SAP may regain eligibility by successfully appealing to the Financial Aid Adminstration if he/she had an extenuating circumstance that prevented him/her from successfully meeting SAP standards.

 An extenuating/special circumstance must exist and be supported by additional documentation in order to file an appeal to regain financial aid eligibility.
 A special circumstance may include injury, illness, the death of a relative, or other special circumstance during the term the aid was received.
 Circumstances do not include a lack of dedication to his/her studies, not understanding the impact of withdrawals, etc.